Leonidius20/MegaSynth/README.md

 # MegaSynth
-A basic volume control effect plug-in with IGraphics GUI
+A basic subtractive synthesizer plug-in with IGraphics GUI